TGGamer1/Dots/README.md

 <div align=center>

 <h2>• contrubiting •</h2>
 If you have any ideas/improvements feel free to open an issue/pr.
-Otherwise you can contact me on <a href="https://www.reddit.com/user/TGamer_1/">reddit</a>.(I may respond a bit late)
+Otherwise you can contact me on <a href="https://www.reddit.com/user/TGamer_1/">reddit</a> .(I may respond a bit late)
 <h3></h3>

 </div>